-Listed securities - Investments in equity securities listed on relevant stock exchanges

-Unlisted securities - Investments in unlisted equity securities
+Listed securities Investments in equity securities listed on relevant stock exchanges Unlisted securities Investments in unlisted equity securities

-Further details of the Company's investments are included in notes 11 and 12 to the financial statements.
+Further details of the Company's investments are included in note 11 to the financial statements.

 4. OPERATING SEGMENT INFORMATION (Cont'd)